SOF3/brainfuck-cpu/README.md

 Structure:
 * main: contains everything that functions as a "complete" "computer", including:
-  * 1 24-bit ROM: contains 3-bit Brainfuck instructions.
+  * 1 24-bit ROM: contains 4-bit units of data.
+In each unit, bits 2:0 are encoded as BFC instructions.
 See the encoding specification below.
+Bit 3 is the special "shutdown" signal that hangs the clock.
   * 1 24-bit RAM: contains 8-bit units of data, serving as the memory byte array for the Brainfuck environment.
   * 1 main clock: the clock that regulates the synchronization of the whole system.
 This implementation should be synchronous
-  * 1 stdin: an "input stream" subcircuit providing the stdin pipe for the Brainfuck environment.  that reads bytes from its ROM backend and moves on when a byte has been read.
-The ROM size is internal.
+  * 1 stdin ROM: a counter+ROM complex providing the stdin pipe for the Brainfuck environment.
+It reads bytes from its ROM backend, incrementing the address when the CPU signals that a byte has been read.
-  * 1 stdout: an "output stream" subcircuit providing the stdout pipe for the Brainfuck environment.  that appends bytes to its RAM backend.
-The RAM size is internal.
+  * 1 stdout RAM: a counter+RAM complex providing the stdout pipe for the Brainfuck environment.
+It appends bytes to its RAM backend.
   * 1 CPU: the instruction processor
 * brainfuck/cpu:
   * Inputs: